okonomichiyaki/supercat/095-terminology.md

 : card in the court which a Rival could Secure

 critical card
-: card in the court which bot will prioritize for Influence and Secure (see "Influence Principles")
+: a card in the court which bot will prioritize for Influence and Secure (see "Influence Principles")

-critical
+urgent
-: some Fates consider Event cards critical, and will automatically seize initiative if an Event is played
+: some Fates consider Event cards urgent in some circumstances, and will automatically seize the initiative if an Event is played

 double city
 : a second loyal city on planet that already has a loyal city